By Lindsay Hyman, CTS Pro Coach

-At this month’s Ironman 70.3 World Championships outside Las Vegas, the main topic of the day among the athletes I coached was adaptability.
-The conditions were extremely hot, and being a desert, there were no shady lanes or trails to offer relief.
+At a recent summertime Ironman, the main topic of the day among the athletes I coached was adaptability.
+The conditions were extremely hot and there were no shady lanes or trails to offer relief.

 “Well,” I’d say, “Don’t forget that it’s going to be 15 degrees hotter out here than you’re used to and there’s no humidity like you’re accustomed to.
 It’s going to feel a lot harder to maintain your average splits than you’re used to.
 You’re going to have to modify your hydration and electrolyte intake upwards, and pay closer attention to how you feel than staring at your bike’s power meter to determine if you’re working hard enough.”

-Usually, this reminder was enough.
-After all, they didn’t get to the World Championships by not training smart.
+Usually, that reminder was enough.
+After all, they didn’t get to an Ironman by not training intelligently.
 But, the conversation reminded me of the many times over the years that I’ve seen Ironman competitors come undone because they ignored their surroundings and refused to adapt their race plan to the conditions.
 They blindly pushed themselves to reach a certain speed or pace because that’s what they planned and trained to do.
-And when it becomes too hard to hold it, many of those people refused to readjust they’re goals to suit that day, pushed themselves even harder, and eventually blew up and dropping out of the race entirely.
+And when it becomes too hard to hold it, many of those people refused to readjust their goals to suit that day, pushed themselves even harder, and eventually blew up and dropping out of the race entirely.